convox/convox/docs/tutorials/deploying-an-application.md

 > CLI commands that are specific to an app either take an `-a appname` option or can infer the app
-> name from the name of the local directory; in this case `rails`
+> name from the name of the local directory; in this case `nodejs`

 ## View the application in a browser

-In another terminal navigate to the directory where you cloned the example app and run `convox services`:
+You can get the URL for your running serivces with the `convox services` command:

     $ convox services
     SERVICE  DOMAIN                               PORTS
     web      web.nodejs.0a1b2c3d4e5f.convox.cloud  443:3000

-In your browser navigate the the hostname shown for the `web` service.
+In your browser navigate the the hostname shown for the `web` service. (i.e. `https://web.nodejs.0a1b2c3d4e5f.convox.cloud/`)

 ## List the processes of the application